PHJ2000/Beach_complex/README.md

    * `postgres` — PostGIS 16 with the `beach_complex` database
    * `redis` — Redis 7 in-memory cache
    * `app` — Spring Boot container built from this repository
+   * The frontend is not bundled into the compose stack, so continue using `npm run dev` (described above) for local UI work.

 3. Access the service endpoints:
    * Swagger UI: `http://localhost:8080/swagger-ui.html`